About Casper Wave

-Step 1: Speaking of individual factors, in How to Buy a Mattress Online, Joel Alexander, Nest Bedding’s founder and a 20-year veteran of the mattress industry, recommended that you should start with your preferences.
+Step 1: Speaking of individual factors, in our Best Bed-In-A-Box Mattress Buying Guide, Joel Alexander, Nest Bedding’s founder and a 20-year veteran of the mattress industry, recommended that you should start with your preferences.

-In other words, take into considerations factors like your preferred sleeping position, if you want an all-foam mattress or one that also incorporates innersprings, your preferred firmness, your weight, and whether or not you have allergies or other medical conditions.
+In other words, take into considerations factors like your preferred sleeping position (such as Vic, who likes sleeping on the edge in the fetal position), if you want an all-foam mattress or one that also incorporates innersprings, your preferred firmness, your weight, whether you tend to sleep hot (again, like Vic), and whether or not you have allergies or other medical conditions.

 Step 3: Finally, once you’ve narrowed everything down to a few different options, pick up the phone and call customer service.
 Even if you don’t have any specific questions, chatting with them can help you better understand the emphasis the company places on a positive customer experience.

 During the call, pay attention to things like: Are they friendly?
 Do they seem knowledgeable?
 If necessary, are they able to assist with the selection process?